enochchau/micro-frontends-astro/README.md

 # Micro Frontends with Astro

 This is a demo of a SolidJS and React mixed micro-frontend application using Astro as the base MPA framework.
+You can view a live demo at https://ec965.github.io/micro-frontends-astro.

 The routes behind `/react` are managed by the React app while the `/solid` routes are managed by the SolidJS app.